olibclarke/EM-scripts/README.md

 for post-refinement screening of mics, or as a sanity check to assess junkiness of 2D/3D classes.

-'unblur_gctf_wrapper' runs unblur and Gctf, and creates contrast-adjusted jpg images with defocus etc written for diagnosis/screening.
+`unblur_gctf_wrapper` runs unblur and Gctf, and creates contrast-adjusted jpg images with defocus etc written for diagnosis/screening.
 Requires ImageMagick.
 You may need to edit the names of the unblur, summovie and gctf executables.
 Run on multiple cores using GNU parallel, e.g.: `find ./ -maxdepth 1 -name "mic*mrc" -print | parallel -j 12 './unblur.com {/}' >& log &`